KORG NANOPAD 2 TUTORIAL: FROM SAMPLING TO PLAYING

 5. KORG Kontrol Editor software

 As every DAW is different, we must adapt which notes are triggered by NanoPad, when we hit (trigger) them with our palms and fingers.
 With KORG Kontrol Editor software you can map each notes, velocities and MIDI CC messages that will correspond to (in our case) NanoStudio’s TRG Sampler player module.
+Keep in mind that if you use FL Studio FPC drum module, or any other DAW or VSTi plugin, the mapping will be different.
+You should either consult corresponding documentation that comes with the hardware/software, or experiment with different notes to found out proper mapping by yourself.

 6. And introducing my kitchen’s water sink! :-)